-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Togo have continued case management and malaria prevention activities.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Address funding Ensure the GF malaria funding application is submitted by Q2 2020 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years Q2 2020 The country submitted the GF malaria application in Q2 Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Togo have continued case management and malaria prevention activities.
 The country has worked to address shortages of ACTs.
-Overall, visits to health centres have decreased.
-The country completed three rounds of SMC in Q3 2020.
-Preparations for the LLIN campaign continues with the modified LLIN campaign planned in Q4 2020
+Overall, visits to health centers have decreased.
+Preparations for the SMC and LLIN campaigns continues with modified LLIN and SMC campaigns planned in Q3 2020